aquaproj/aquaproj.github.io/docs/guides/renovate.md

-aqua manages package and registry versions, so it is important to update them continuously. aqua doesn't provide sub commands like `aqua update` or options like `aqua install --update`.
+aqua manages package and registry versions, so it is important to update them continuously.
 We recommend managing `aqua.yaml` with Git and update versions by [Renovate](https://docs.renovatebot.com/) or something.

 Using Renovate's [Regex Manager](https://docs.renovatebot.com/modules/manager/regex/), you can update versions.